peterhinch/micropython-async/TUTORIAL.md

 # 2. uasyncio

-The asyncio concept is of cooperative multi-tasking based on coroutines, referred in this document as coros or tasks.
+The asyncio concept is of cooperative multi-tasking based on coroutines, referred to in this document as coros or tasks.

 ###### [Contents](./TUTORIAL.md#contents)